Team Kiwi Racing

-In 2009, after the second round in Hamilton, New Zealand; the team's REC was bought out by driver, Dean Fiore and a new team established named Triple F Racing ending TKR's involvement in V8 Supercar.

 History

-Team Kiwi Racing is a New Zealand-based motorsport team that has achieved plenty as a team and for Kiwi drivers since their debut in 1999, both on the domestic New Zealand and International Motorsport stages.
+Team Kiwi Racing is a New Zealand-based motorsport team that has achieved plenty of note-worthy results as a team and for Kiwi drivers since their debut in 1999, both on the domestic New Zealand and International Motorsport stages.
 Debuting in 1999 with a two car team in the New Zealand 2.0L Touring Car championship, Team Kiwi Racing built two P11 Nissan Primera's to take on the BMW Factory backed team that had dominated the New Zealand 2.0L Touring Car Championship for many years.
-TKR Owner David John secured the services of Jason Richards and Angus Fogg as the selected drivers for the team and each driver was also employed as full-time staff.
-Richards helped with the promotions and marketing while Fogg was in charge of building the team's Nissan Primera race cars.
+TKR Owner David John provided the two TKR seats in the teams Nissan Primera's to Jason Richards and Angus Fogg with both driver also being employed by TKR as full-time staff.
+Richards helped with the promotions and marketing while Fogg was in charge of the workshop and the build of the team's Nissan Primera race cars.
 Team Kiwi Racing announced their arrival in style on debut in the New Zealand 2.0L Touring Car Championship with the TKR Nissan Primera's taking home first position (Jason Richards) and second position (Angus Fogg) in the championship ending the dominance of the factory BMW team.
-Team Kiwi Racing went on to achieve back to back championship titles in 2000 with Jason Richards winning the 2.0L Touring Car Championship again for TKR while Angus Fogg came home in third place.
+Team Kiwi Racing went on to achieve back to back championship titles in 2000 and 2001 with Jason Richards winning the 2.0L Touring Car Championship two years in a row for TKR with Angus Fogg securing second in 200 and third in 2001.

-In 2000 Team Kiwi Racing owner David John honoured his commitment to Jason Richards and Angus Fogg and made the significant step from domestic to international competition.
-Debuting at Bathurst in November 2000 as the first ever New Zealand based V8 Supercar team to compete in the Australian V8 Supercar Championship, numbered #777, the car finished 16th at Bathurst, despite the race being run in driving rain.
+In 2000 Team Kiwi Racing owner David John honored his commitment to Jason Richards and Angus Fogg and made the significant step from domestic to international competition.
+Debuting at Bathurst in November 2000 as the first ever New Zealand based V8 Supercar team to compete in the Australian V8 Supercar Championship, the teams All Black Supercar numbered #777 finished 16th at Bathurst out of 50 plus starters and on a track that neither TKR driver had raced on before or even raced a Supercar prior to this debut race.
 TKR used Holden vehicles as their choice of race cars until the end of the 2006 season.
 TKR did run a two car team at the Adelaide round and the event at Pukekohe in the 2001 V8 Supercar Championship for lead driver Jason Richards and for fellow Kiwi Angus Fogg, before deciding to focus on a single car team moving forward for Jason Richards midway through 2001.